How to stop co-sleeping: a step by step guide

 - 1. Set up a chair next to their bed and try using touch and voice to settle them to sleep in their bed at the start of naps and bedtime.
 If they start to get distressed, pick them up and cuddle to soothe them until they are calm, then put them back in bed and repeat the process.

-- 2. Once you are able to settle them to sleep in their bed using touch and voice, you can start to work towards self-settling by gradually reducing your input or by following one of the self-settling methods in our Ultimate Sleep and Nutrition Program.
+- 2. Once you are able to settle them to sleep in their bed using touch and voice, you can start to work towards self-settling by gradually reducing your input or by following one of the self-settling methods in our Little Ones App.

 - 3. Once your toddler is able to self-settle without you in the room at the start of naps and bedtime, you can then move them into their own room and start to work on self-settling at their overnight wakes if needed.